The best ways of getting to Zermatt from the airport or train station

 If you are in a hurry, or have a lot of luggage or children, then from Visp book a limousine or people carrier transfer direct to Zermatt.
 The connection time is short between trains.

-Getting to Zermatt by train / overview
+Getting to Zermatt by train / overview and guide to discounted tickets

 Geneva and Zurich have very convenient train stations at the airports, which enable you to take your baggage cart directly from arrivals to the train (they can be taken on the escalators).